Getting Started with NetBird Enterprise Commercial License

 Two scripts deploy enterprise self-hosted NetBird:

-• Migration from an existing community combined-server deployment with migrate-to-commercial.sh.
+• Migration from an existing community combined-server deployment with migrate-to-enterprise.sh.

 The scripts generate the Compose files, configuration, secrets, and Postgres setup — plus optional traffic-flow services — so there's no manual YAML to write.